pashmelkin/Robot/Readme.md

 ```bash
 npm test
 ```
-There're quite a lot of tests since I tried to thoroughly test the MoveCalculator and Sanitizer modules.
+There're quite a lot of tests since I tried to thoroughly test the MoveCalculator and Sanitizer2 modules.
 Also code coverage is displayed.

 #### Start the robot